 -The promotional campaign for The Seven Year Itch was extravagant; they even erected a 52-foot-high cut-out of Marilyn Monroe (from the blowing dress scene) in Times Square.

 -Marilyn Monroe’s iconic white dress was owned by Debbie Reynolds for decades.
 When she sold it in 2011, the dress set a record as it was auctioned for 4.6 million dollars.
 Quintupling the previous record for a movie costume from Audrey Hepburn’s little black dress from Breakfast at Tiffany’s.

 -In the early 1980’s a remake of the film was in the works with Al Pacino rumored to play Richard Sherman and Melanie Griffith to play the Girl.
 However, the project never materialized.

 Best Actor – Tom Ewell – 1956 Golden Globes

 Best Foreign Actress – Marilyn Monroe – 1956 British Academy of Film and Television Awards

 Outstanding Directorial Achievement – Billy Wilder – 1956 Directors Guild of America

 Best Written American Comedy – Billy Wilder and George Axelrod – 1956 Writers Guild of America.

-The Seven Year Itch is mostly remembered for containing the most famous scene in cinema history: Marilyn Monroe’s dress blowing up over a subway grating.
+The Seven Year Itch is mostly remembered for containing the most famous scene in cinematic history: Marilyn Monroe’s dress blowing up over a subway grating.
 Ironically, the scene in the movie is very subdued as you only see Marilyn’s legs.
-But the pictures taken to promote the movie are ingrained in everyone’s mind as it has become a cultural staple.
+But the, more racy, pictures taken to promote the movie are ingrained in everyone’s mind as it has become a cultural staple.

 The film itself suffers from the restrictions of the Hays Code.
-Director Billy Wilder said years later that he felt ‘straitjacketed’ by the censorship and that it would have been better if he had done the film years later, when the Hays Code wasn’t in practice anymore.
+Director Billy Wilder said years later that he felt ‘straitjacketed’ by the censorship and that it would have been better if he had done the film years later, when the Hays Code was not in practice anymore.